m1nka/blog/_posts/2021-05-11-how-to-configure-pdb-lifecycle-management-and-ords-for-oracle-database.markdown

 * Enter administrator username: `sys` in my case
 * Enter administrator password
 * Next you will be asked if you are using `Oracle Application Express or migrating from mod_plsql then you must enter 1 [1]`.
 If you are not, then enter `2`.
-* Enter a number to select a feature to enable
+* Enter a number to select features to enable: Choose \[1] or \[4] (if you do not, you need to manually set `database.api.enabled=true` and `restEnabledSql.active=true` in `defaults.xml` in order for the PDB lifecycle management API to work)

-Do not yet start the webserver in standalone mode.
+  Do not yet start the webserver in standalone mode (enter `2`).
 See the logs below for the full installation flow.

 ```
 [opc@ords-instance-956270 ords]$ java -jar ords.war install